agriculturegovau/agds-next/.changeset/silver-pigs-care.md

 core: Add new `useFocusOnMount` hook to allow an element to be focused when it's mounted.

-drawer: Add `elementToFocusOnClose` to allow custom element to be focused when the drawer closes.
+drawer: Add `elementToFocusOnClose` prop to allow custom element to be focused when the drawer closes.

 page-alert: Add `focusOnMount` prop to focus the alert as soon as it's rendered to the page.
 Also enable the newly added `focusFor` prop from `Box` to improve accessibility for programmatically focused alerts.